Danny Vitale: Professional career

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

-Vitale was selected by the Buccaneers in the sixth round of the 2016 NFL Draft with the 197th overall pick.
+Vitale was selected by the Buccaneers in the sixth round of the 2016 NFL draft with the 197th overall pick.
 He was released by the Buccaneers as part of final roster cuts on September 3, 2016.

 Buffalo Bills

 Vitale was claimed off waivers by the Buffalo Bills the next day, but failed his physical examination, voiding the contract.

 Tampa Bay Buccaneers (second stint)

 On September 10, 2016, he re-joined the Buccaneers as a member of their practice squad.

 Cleveland Browns

 Vitale was signed off the Buccaneers' practice squad by the Cleveland Browns on October 14, 2016.

 On September 1, 2018, Vitale suffered a calf injury and was placed on injured reserve.
 He was released on October 12, 2018.

 Green Bay Packers

 Vitale was signed to the Green Bay Packers practice squad on October 22, 2018.
 He was promoted to the active roster on December 1, 2018.
 He appeared in five games in the 2018 season.

 In the 2019 season, Vitale saw some increased usage in the receiving game with seven receptions for 97 yards.
 He started in four of the 15 games he appeared in.